FEA particularly monitors and addresses the following legislation and policies:

 Initial provisions were made official in Prescribed Ranges Directive 80/232/EEC, a directive which has been repealed and replaced by the Nominal Quantities Directive 2007/45/EC.

-The small ‘e’ placed in the same field of vision as the indication of the nominal volume, constitutes a guarantee by the packer or the importer that the aerosol product (which is a prepackaged product) meets the requirements of the Prepackaging Directive 76/211/EEC.
+The lower case letter ‘e’ placed in the same field of vision as the indication of the nominal volume, constitutes a guarantee by the packer or the importer that the aerosol product (which is a prepackaged product) meets the requirements of the Prepackaging Directive 76/211/EEC.

 Following the repeal of the Prescribed Ranges Directive 80/232/EEC, FEA developed Standard FEA 422 “Filled aerosol packs – Standard fill levels” which represents the ideal method in order to avoid deceptive aerosols.
 This means that aerosols are filled in such a manner that they do not appear to contain a larger quantity than is actually the case.